 “Much of the Netherlands lies considerably below sea level, as you well know.
 Through the process of building dikes to wall out the salty sea and through pumping the water into canals, the country of the ingenious, resourceful, and doughty Dutch has literally been born of the sea.”Joesph B. Wirthlin

 Top Six Destinations In The Netherlands

-- Amsterdam The capital city of The Netherlands, offers beautiful canals, historical buildings, world-class museums, rich history, and famous attractions like the Anne Frank House, Vondelpark, and Bloemenmarkt, and the floating flower market.
+- Amsterdam, The capital city of The Netherlands, offers beautiful canals, historical buildings, world-class museums, rich history, and famous attractions like the Anne Frank House, Vondelpark, Bloemenmarkt, and the floating flower market.

 - Delft Is this unspoiled and progressive town with traditional canals, a Renaissance-style city hall in Market square, fascinating architecture, and a fun vibe.
-Ideal day trip to experience a true Netherland culture.
+Ideal day trip to experience authentic Netherland culture.

 - The Hague Is an extraordinary city by the north sea and is home to Dutch Royalty.
-There are historic districts and monuments, incredible art galleries and museums, the best shopping districts in the Netherlands, a spectacular panoramic view of the Scheveningen Sea, and a miniature city in the midst of a thriving, dynamic city.
+There are historic districts and monuments, incredible art galleries and museums, the best shopping districts in the Netherlands, a spectacular panoramic view of the Scheveningen Sea, and a miniature city amid a thriving, dynamic city.

 - Kinderdijk Windmills is an iconic part of the Dutch landscape and a Unesco World Heritage site.
-Discover these beautiful windmills and see how the Dutch have been controlling the waters for over 1000 years.
-Some of these windmills are active homes with children playing in the front yard.
+Discover these beautiful windmills and see how the Dutch have controlled the waters for over 1000 years.
+Some windmills are active homes with children playing in the front yard.